KinneretLab/EPySegAdapter/README.md

 of epithelial tissue.
 The [source code](https://github.com/baigouy/EPySeg), with documentation, is available online.

-EPySeg was developed by the same people as Tissue Analyzer, and consistently produces better results for cell segmentation in our images than TA, even using just the default parameters and model provided as part of the software.
+EPySeg was developed by the same people as Tissue Analyzer.
+The library consistently produces better results for cell segmentation in our images than TA, even using just the default parameters and model bundled in the repository.
-The data format that is saved from EPySeg is compatible with further manual correction and post-processing in TA.
+The data format saved from EPySeg is compatible with further manual correction and post-processing in TA.

 EPySeg can be run through a GUI, which is very clear and accessible, but is then less convenient for running over multiple folders or choices of parameters.